Education and Educational Psychology: Elementary Education

-After all of these criteria have been met, then students must fulfill these additional requirements for admissions to the Residency Year (Residency I and II):
+After all of these criteria have been met, then candidates must fulfill these additional requirements for admissions to the Residency Year (Residency I and II):

 - Prepare and present an essay demonstrating a command of the English language and explaining the reasons for enrolling in the teacher education program, emphasizing experience relevant to teaching.

 - Participate in an interview by a teacher education faculty team, which will assess candidate’s personal attributes and perceived teaching dispositions.

 Submission Deadline Dates Applying for Residency Year (Residency I and II)